Bulgaria

 • A red car, which is also found in Latvia, Lithuania, Russia, Slovakia, and Sweden.
 Of these, Russia and Slovakia are easiest to confuse with Bulgaria.

-Both cars can be found with or without antenna.
+All cars can be found with or without antenna.
+Additionally, you can also encounter coverage where the car is completely hidden.

 The majority of Generation 3 coverage in Bulgaria was taken during March and April, resulting in very distinct dead-looking “winter” coverage.